 The Asylum Act contains norms on the granting of international protection, expulsion procedures in connection with the rejection or dismissal of applications, provisions on the rejection of applications due to the existence of a "safe third country" or to the responsibility of another state according to the Dublin Regulation, norms on family reunification procedures and on airport procedures.
 In 2016, "special provisions to maintain public order during border checks" were added to the Asylum Act.
-It allows the Ministry of Interior to issue a decree that would enable the authorities not to examine asylum applications on the merits.
-This raised a big public debate about the potential introduction of a 'quota' of asylum claims per year, which would trigger the issuance of a decree once it is reached.
-However, no consensus was
+It allows the Ministry of Interior to issue a decree that would enable the authorities not to examine asylum applications

-&lt;sup>6 BFA, Brochure, available at: https://bit.ly/2kjwRUC.
+&lt;sup>6 BFA, Brochure, available here.

-Ministry of Interior, Answer to parliamentary request 15847/AB, 21 November 2023, available in German at: https://tinyurl.com/4mju5ryp.
+&lt;sup>7 Ministry of Interior, Answer to parliamentary request 635/AB, 19 Mai 2025, available in German at: https://shorturl.at/nHvQ8.

-BFA, Country of origin information, available at: https://bit.ly/33XqYia.
+&lt;sup>8 BFA, Country of origin information, available here.

-Ministry of Interior, Answer to parliamentary request 14788/AB XXVII.
-GP, 02 August 2023, available in German at: https://bit.ly/3P29B8U.
+&lt;sup>9 Ministry of Interior, Answer to parliamentary request 14788/AB XXVII.
+GP, 02 August 2023, available in German here.

-Ministry of Interior, Answer to parliamentary request 14788/AB XXVII.
-GP, 02 August 2023, available in German at: https://bit.ly/3P29B8U.
+&lt;sup>10 Ministry of Interior, Answer to parliamentary request 14788/AB XXVII.
+GP, 02 August 2023, available in German here.